John Mitchel: Pro-slavery Confederate

 While championing the South, in the summer of 1859 Mitchel detected the possibility of a breach between France and England, from which Ireland might benefit.
 He travelled to Paris as an American correspondent, but found the talk of war had been much exaggerated.
 After the secession from the American Union of several Southern states in February 1861 and the bombardment of Fort Sumter (during which his son John commanded a South Carolina battery), Mitchel was anxious to return.
 He reached New York in September and made his way to the Confederate capital, Richmond, Virginia.
 There he edited the Daily Enquirer, the semi-official organ of secessionists' president, Jefferson Davis.

 Mitchel drew a parallel between the American South and Ireland: both were agricultural economies tied to an unjust union.
 The Union States and England were "..the commercial, manufacturing and money-broking power ... greedy, grabbing, griping and grovelling".
 Abraham Lincoln he described as "... an ignoramus and a boor; not an apostle at all; no grand reformer, not so much as an abolitionist, except by accident – a man of very small account in every way."

-The Mitchels lost both their youngest son Willie in the Battle of Gettysburg in July 1863, and their son John, returned to Fort Sumter, in July the following year.
+The Mitchels lost both their youngest son Willie in the Battle of Gettysburg in July 1863, and their son John, who returned to Fort Sumter, in July the following year.

-After the reverse at Gettysburg Mitchel became increasingly disillusioned with Davis's leadership.
+After the reverse at Gettysburg, Mitchel became increasingly disillusioned with Davis's leadership.
 In December 1863 he resigned from the Enquirer and became the leader writer for the Richmond Examiner, regularly attacking Davis for what he saw as misplaced chivalry, especially his failure to retaliate in kind for Federal attacks on civilians.

 On slavery, Mitchel remained uncompromising.
 As the South's manpower reserves depleted, Generals Robert E. Lee and Patrick Cleburne (a native of County Cork) proposed that slaves should be offered their freedom in return for military service.
 Although he had been among the first to claim that slavery had not been the cause of the conflict but simply the pretext for northern aggression, Mitchel objected: to allow blacks their freedom was to concede that the South had been in the wrong from the start.
 His biographer Anthony Russell notes that it was "with no trace of irony at all", that Mitchel wrote: